econ-dashboard/econ-dashboard.github.io/README.md

 A project for Stanford's COMM 277T course.

-# SMART Goals
+## SMART Goals

-## Rachel
+### Rachel

 By the last week of the quarter, I will produce a user-friendly website that has a landing page with a search bar, and a detail  page with a nav bar/tabs and interactive data visualizations.
 This dashboard/web application will serve as a tool for local reporters to understand their area’s economic health.
-I hope to gain some skills in data gathering/wranging, but I hope to mostly focus on creating interactive data visualization and designing/developing a UX-friendly website (even if it’s simple).
+I hope to gain some skills in data gathering/wrangling, but I hope to mostly focus on creating interactive data visualization and designing/developing a UX-friendly website (even if it’s simple).

+### Michael
+By the last week of the quarter, I will support development of a user-friendly website and produce at least two static charts and two interactive data visualizations within this website by sourcing and analyzing relevant local-economic data.
+The backend analysis, data-sourcing and data visualizations will help feed into my team's interactive website/dashboard, which is meant to support local journalists in understanding their area's economic health.
+In achieving this goal, I hope to learn and develop basic front-end and back-end data-storytelling skills, which will ultimately help me better communicate data to a wider audience.

+Key skills I hope to develop include:
+- HTML
+- CSS
+- Javascript

 ## Setup